JGCRI/gcam-doc/aglu.md

 ### Outputs

-GCAM's outputs include variables related to production, consumption, prices, land, carbon, and other emissions.
+GCAM's outputs include variables related to production, consumption, prices, land, fertilizer, carbon, and other emissions.

 <dl>
 <dt>Production</dt> <dd>Outputs include production of all crops and